No is a lazy response

 Value pricing is about adding value

-Value pricing is the ability to charge more because of the value your skills add to a project.
+Value pricing is the ability to charge more based on the value your skills add to a project.
 Problem is, you can’t value price if you are not adding value and it is very hard to add value doing transactional work.

 Here’s the problem

-Some creatives think value pricing means upping rates.
+Some creatives understand value pricing means increasing their rates.
+Doing the same work for more money.

 Negotiating isn’t compromising.
-Negotiating is asking questions until the problem (in this case the budget) is scrutinized from all angles until there is clarity.
-That’s the real work in design – the talking to clients, the questioning, the being alert and responsive.
+Negotiating is asking questions until the problem (in this case the budget) is scrutinised from all levels until there is clarity.
+That’s the real work in design – the talking to clients and questioning and being alert and responsive.

 There were two sisters and just one orange.
 An argument started.
 Both wanted the orange: one to eat, the other to cook.
-Mum, tired of the noise, strode into the kitchen, cut the orange in two and thrust each half into each girl’s hand.
+Mum, tired of the noise, strode into the kitchen, cut the orange in half thrust each half into each girl’s hand, then walked away.
 One sister grated the peel from her half straight into her cake batter and threw away the insides.
 The other ate her half and threw away the peel.
-A compromise but not a win:win.

 What if a client, with whom you would love to work, approaches to say I love your work, I love everything you do, and I’d like to work with you.
-I have $10,000.
+My budget is $10K.
 Can you build me a website?

-You could say: no, my minimum budget for a website is $25,000, and walk away OR you could say no but … let’s talk more.
+You could say no, my minimum budget for a website is $25K, and walk away OR you could say no but … let’s talk more.
 For that budget I could…

-- Audit your existing site, identify problems and write strategy for a new site we can build in your next budget cycle.
-I’ll leave enough budget to fix just what is well and truly broken, or
+- Audit your existing site, identify problems and write strategy for your new site and leave enough budget to fix just what is well and truly broken

-(I’m sure many of you could think of much better solutions for using design to benefit a business, even with a reduced budget.)
+I’m sure there are many other ways design could benefit a business, even with a reduced budget.

 It’s about cutting the cloth to fit.